 Peer feedback can be used with a wide variety of educational products and processes.
 Think about essays, shorts texts or portfolios.
 It is also possible to apply peer feedback in the learning process or let students evaluate group processes.

 Formative or summative assessment?
 There are various definitions on formative or summative assessments.
 To keep things simple: Formative = for learning, Summative = measure learning outcomes.

 Process or product review?
 Different tools have a different purposes.
-Decide upfront if you are using a tool to evaluate group processes or you want student to review products.
+Decide upfront if you are using a tool to evaluate group processes or if you want students to review products.

 The success of peer feedback depends on a number of variables.
-Please contact the OD for more information.
+Please contact us for more information and advice.
 Success factors include, but are not limited to:

 - Students should have influence on the assessment criteria

 - Clear deadlines and agreements

 - Feedback should be constructive and should have positive and negative elements